Restaurant SEO: 7 Tips To Boost Your Organic Performance

 If you operate multiple restaurant locations, one of the most effective SEO tactics is to create localized landing pages for each individual site.
 These are pages on your website that serve as location-specific hubs that Google and customers can easily find when searching for restaurants in a certain city, neighborhood, or zip code.

-• The address and getting there (directions, parking, etc.)
+• The address and how to get there (directions, parking, etc.)

-• Opening hours (including service hours for breakfast, lunch, dinner if appropriate)
+• Opening hours (including service hours for breakfast, lunch, and dinner, if appropriate)

 • Contact details for this location (phone number, email address)

-• Special pricing, promotions, or menus just for that location
+• Special pricing, promotions, or menus just for this location

-• Professional photos showcasing the actual dining space in this location
+• Professional photos showcasing the actual dining space at this location

 • Local highlights about the neighborhood/area